Jugen/jk-web/README.md

 #UML class diagram
-This section for  (Ed ,Jacob ,cagatay and BalusC)
+This section for  (Ed ,Jacob ,Cagatay and BalusC)
 ![alt tag](https://github.com/kiswanij/jk-faces/blob/master/design/uml.PNG)

 Note: sorry Jacob!, I have been enforced to use reflection to access some of your private stuff.